My Universe (song): Commercial performance

-The song debuted at No. 1 on the Billboard Hot 100 chart in the United States with 11.5 million streams, 5.5 million audience impressions from radio airplay, and 127,000 downloads and physical singles combined.
-It is BTS' fifth song to enter the Hot 100 at the top, making them the group with the most songs to enter at the top spot.
-BTS, Ariana Grande, and Drake were tied for first place overall among artists that time.
-"My Universe" is also the first Hot 100 No.1 song to list two groups as the primary artists.
-After "Viva La Vida" in 2008, this is notable as being Coldplay's second appearance at the top of the Hot 100.
+"My Universe" debuted at the top of the Billboard Hot 100 on the chart dating 9 October 2021, with 11.5 million streams, 5.5 million audience impressions from radio airplay, and 127,000 downloads and physical single sales combined.
+It became BTS' fifth song to achieve the feat, breaking the record for the most first-week number-ones by a group.
+They also tied Ariana Grande and Drake overall.
+"My Universe" was also the first track by two lead groups to reach the top of the ranking.
+Furthermore, Coldplay became the first British group in history to debut at number one on the Hot 100 and scored their first chart-topping single since "Viva la Vida" (2008).

 In addition, "My Universe" topped both the Billboard Global 200 and the Billboard Global Excl charts.
 U.S. charts.
 Between September 24 and September 30, the song received 95.4 million streaming and 142,400 downloads globally, with 84.4 million streams and 90,500 downloads occurring outside of the United States.
 It is BTS's fifth No. 1 on the Global Excl. chart and sixth on the Global 200.
-Coldplay's debut at No.1 on both charts comes in the U.S.The song also debuts at No. 1 on the Digital Song Sales list, making BTS the group with the most consecutive No. 1 songs on the chart with nine.
+Coldplay's debut at No.1 on both charts comes in the U.S. The song also debuts at No. 1 on the Digital Song Sales list, making BTS the group with the most consecutive No. 1 songs on the chart with nine.
 The song debuted at the top of the Hot Rock & Alternative Songs and Hot Alternative Songs charts and peaked at No. 21 on the Streaming Songs list, No. 23, Alternative Airplay, No. 29, Adult Pop Airplay, and No. 33 on Pop Airplay.

 "My Universe" was the top new entry for the week of October 1–7 which debuted at No. 3 on the Official Singles Chart.
 Notably, with a total of 27,000 pure sales, the single was the best-selling of the week in both physical CDs and digital downloads.
 The song's 21,400 digital downloads gave it the largest week of downloads of any song this year in the UK.
 On Oricon's weekly digital singles chart, the song debuted at No. 1.
 The day after it was released, the song debuted on Spotify's Global Top 200 at No. 3.